houndhunger/django-restaurant-web-and-booking/README.md

 ## Purpose of the Project

-Restaurant Booking System is a Django web application designed for managing restaurant reservations.
+Restaurant Booking System is a Django web application created for Dino Bar and Restaurant, designed for managing restaurant reservations.
 The application provides features for both customers and staff to handle reservations, manage tables, and ensure a smooth dining experience.

 ![Restaurant booknig Mockup](docs/images/mockup-image-restaurant.jpg)